-ATTR 3999 Prior Learning Credit in Athletic Training (1-12 credits) This course number and prefix indicate award of upper-level undergraduate prior learning credit in athletic training.
+ATTR 3999 Prior Learning Credit in Athletic Training (1 - 12 credits) This course number and prefix indicate award of upper-level undergraduate prior learning credit in athletic training.
 This course is repeatable up to 12 credits.
 Prerequisite: approval of director.

-ATTR 4100 Athletic Training Administration (3 credits) Concepts of legal liability, budget/financial and personnel management, marketing, public relations, inventory control, facility design/development/maintenance and administration of allied-health care programs will be addressed.
+ATTR 4100 Athletic Training Administration (3 credits) Concepts of legal liability, budget/financial and personnel management, marketing, public relations, inventory control, facility design/development/maintenance, and administration of allied-health care programs will be addressed.
 Additionally, the student will discuss the day-to-day supervision, scheduling and provision of services to athletes and other physically active individuals offered in the athletic training room, health-care facilities and other venues.

-ATTR 4300 Applied Research in Athletic Training (3 credits) Research methodology, statistical analysis, data collection, and writing for publications related to athletic training and sports medicine.
-Students will receive cognitive background, theoretical foundation, and guidance to develop and write a research proposal.
-Additional focus will be placed on grant writing.
+ATTR 4300 Applied Research in Athletic Training (3 credits) Research methodology, statistical analysis, data collection, and writing for publications related to athletic training.
+Students will gain a theoretical basis, develop, and write a research proposal that may be executed and completed during their senior clinical internship.
+Only for students matriculated in the Athletic Training Education Program.